cetic/TSimulus/docs/source/configuration_document.rst

 containing the following attributes:

 - **name**: the name that must be associated to the time series.
 - **generator**: a description of the generator representing the time series to generate.
-This may be an online description.
+This may be an inline description.
 - **frequency**: the period, in milliseconds, at which time series values must be generated.